edilsonperes/e-commerce/README.md

 ## Configuring environment variables

 On the root folder, create a `.env` file just like the file `.env.example`.
-This file will store environment variables like the server port and the mongo connection URI.
+This file will store environment variables like the server port and the mongodb connection URI.

 *Under construction*